marcus-hugo/3-column-preview-card-component-main/README.md

 ### What I learned
 Basic folder structer for web development.
 Created a styles folder for my css file.
 Completely reworked the css file.
 I used flexbox to center the content.
 I made variables for colors and fonts.
-Focused on combing selectors when they shared the same properties.
+Focused on combining selectors when they shared the same properties.

 ### Continued development
 Keeping an organized and consistent approach with folder structures and css.